vakodrazan/country-quiz/README.md

 # Country Quiz

 I create a country quiz app using an API, and use React to handle the frontend.
 I use react hooks.
-I store all the logic in a context file  and I can just crab them wherever I want it.
+I store all the logic in a context file to make it easy to pass in any component I want.

 ![image](./assets/country-quiz-1.png)
 ![image](./assets/country-quiz-mouseover.png)